1. With a defined audience, choose your survey’s questions

 Outline specific ways the company plans to respond to the data surfaced in the survey.
 If possible, make your actions time-bound, so that your employees know that you aren’t making empty promises for the distant future.

 💡 Interested in learning even more about employee engagement surveys?
-We’ve got you covered: Check out the ultimate guide to employee engagement surveys. 😉
+We’ve got you covered: Check out our template of 72 employee engagement survey questions. 😉

 Run employee engagement surveys and gather actionable insights with Leapsome